-My most recent essays and conference presentations have addressed chromatic harmony & theory (MTSMA 2018); arrangements and solo covers of pop songs on YouTube (in Musicology Now, 2018; SMT 2019); indeterminacy in video game music (Journal of Sound & Music in Games, forthcoming); Hans Keller’s method of Functional Analysis (forthcoming in Music Analysis); David Lewin’s methodology of analysis (Music Theory and Analysis, 2018); and the analysis of popular music on social media and news websites (Analitica: Rivista online di studi musicali, 2018).
+My most recent essays and conference presentations have addressed chromatic harmony & theory (MTSMA 2018, 2019; SMT 2019); arrangements and solo covers of pop songs on YouTube (in Musicology Now, 2018; SMT 2019); indeterminacy in video game music (Journal of Sound & Music in Games, forthcoming); Hans Keller’s method of Functional Analysis (Music Analysis, 2019); David Lewin’s methodological writings (Music Theory and Analysis, 2018); and the analysis of popular music on social media and news websites (Analitica: Rivista online di studi musicali, 2018).
 My current research projects include drafting my first book, entitled Recomposition in Music Theory; compiling a collection of essays on Video Games and Popular Music; preliminary research for my second book project, Press Play on Tape: The Analog Sounds of Early Digital Games; and ongoing research and writing on chromatic harmony and on pop music & music theory in contemporary media.

 EducationPh.D., Harvard University, 2017

 M.A., University of Wisconsin-Madison, 2010

 Work Shared in CORE